Does Adding a Security System Increase Home Value?

 While it’s contestable whether home security systems add value to your property, there is substantial evidence that these systems protect your valuables in your home.

-A notable survey of 422 incarcerated burglars by University of North Carolina at Charlotte reveals security cameras were the most effective deterrent to burglars.
+A notable survey of 422 incarcerated burglars by University of North Carolina at Charlotte revealed security cameras were the most effective deterrent to burglars.
 60% of the burglars said they would only target a site without cameras and 50% said they would abort a burglary if security cameras were discovered.
+Advanced security systems also help cities prevent theft and vandalism.

-If your home security system prevents a break in, you’ll save thousands of dollars in loss.
-The latest annual FBI crime report estimates that there were 1,230,149 burglaries in 2018.
-Victims of burglary offenses suffered an average loss of $2,799 ($3.4 billion in losses nationwide).
-The true impact burglary is even higher than this figure when considering the loss of irreplaceable items such as family heirlooms and the inestimable emotional damage to homeowners.
+If your home security system prevents a break-in, you’ll save thousands of dollars in loss.
+The true impact of burglary is even higher when considering the loss of irreplaceable items such as family heirlooms and the inestimable emotional damage to homeowners.

 • Monitor your home if you’re selling remotely